 The majority of potential adverse impacts will occur during the construction phase.
 However, given the scope and nature of the works, mitigation measures should be able to alleviate or lessen any potential negative impacts.
-Initial screening of the proposed upgrades has identified impacts and the moderate and significant ones are discussed in detail in Section 6 of this ESMP.
+Initial screening of the proposed upgrades has identified impacts and the moderate and significant ones are discussed in detail in Section 6 of this ESMP and has been updated with site assessments undertaken as part of the design work.
 The key potential impacts that are being mitigated are:

-- Sourcing of aggregate materials,
+- Sourcing of aggregate materials

-- Solid waste generation,
+- Solid waste generation

-- Hazardous materials handling and storage,
+- Hazardous materials handling and storage

-- Community disruption during construction activities,
+- Community disruption during construction activities.

-- Transport of equipment and materials,
+- Transport of equipment and materials.

-- Safety hazards for workers and users of the facilities where upgrades are occurring, and
+- Safety hazards for workers and users of the facilities where upgrades are occurring.

-- Water demand management for freshwater resources.
+- Erosion and sediment control from working on riverbanks and in waterways.